Sex toys as a couple: how to bring up the subject with your partner?

 • in a moment of vulnerability or tension,

 Why?
 Because the conversation could be misinterpreted.
-After sex, your partner might think that something was not satisfying.
-After an argument, the conversation could become defensive.
+After making love, your partner might think something was unsatisfying.
+After an argument, the conversation could turn defensive.

-The best approach is a neutral moment, when you simply feel like having a conversation.
+The best approach remains a neutral moment, when you simply feel like having a conversation.

-The idea is not to turn it into a grand solemn speech, but to open a natural conversation.
-An idea slipped into the discussion, a shared curiosity, a reflection on sexuality.
+The idea is not to make it a grand, solemn speech, but to open a natural conversation.
+An idea slipped into the exchange, a shared curiosity, a reflection on sexuality.

-Like many topics within a relationship, it is often a question of timing.
+Like so many subjects within a relationship, it is often simply a question of timing.

-When you raise the idea of a sex toy as a couple, it is essential to emphasize that this is not a personal project.
+When you introduce the idea of a sex toy as a couple, it is essential to make clear that this is not a personal project.

 This is not something you want for yourself.
 It is something you would like to explore together.

 Simply explain what draws you to this idea.
-Perhaps the desire to discover new sensations, to add a spark to your intimacy, to step gently outside your routine.
-Perhaps also curiosity about a world you still know relatively little about.
+Perhaps the desire to discover new sensations, to bring a little spark to your intimacy, to step gently outside your routine.
+Perhaps also curiosity about a world you have yet to fully explore.

 Your partner knows you.
 They know how you work.
-If you explain your intentions with sincerity, it will be much easier for your other half to understand what you have in mind.
+If you explain your approach with sincerity, it will be much easier for your other half to understand your intention.

-All the more so since sex toys are now widely mainstream.
-A study conducted by IFOP indicates, for example, that 69% of French people who have already used a sex toy as a couple feel that it had a positive impact on their sexual pleasure.
+All the more so given that sex toys are now widely mainstream.
+A study conducted by IFOP indicates, for example, that 69% of French people who have already used a sex toy together feel that it had a positive impact on their sexual pleasure.

-This figure simply serves as a reminder: this is not a marginal or selfish endeavour.
+This figure simply serves as a reminder: this is not a marginal or selfish pursuit.
 For many couples, it is simply a new way of nurturing their intimacy.

 Respecting your partner's pace and concerns